Andrew Barnes (businessman): Honours and awards

-Barnes was a finalist in the 2015 and 2016 New Zealand EY Entrepreneur of the Year awards.
+Barnes was a finalist in the New Zealand EY Entrepreneur of the Year awards in 2015 and 2016.

-Barnes also regularly takes part in the Diabetes New Zealand 'Movemeant' Challenge, and won the 2016 annual challenge.

-In the 2024 King’s Birthday Honours, Barnes was appointed an Officer of the New Zealand Order of Merit, for services to business and philanthropy.
+In the 2024 King's Birthday Honours, Barnes was appointed an Officer of the New Zealand Order of Merit (ONZM), for services to business and philanthropy.

+Other recognition

+In 2022, Barnes and 4 Day Week Global were featured in Forbes’ “Special Report: The Future of Work.”

+Barnes serves on the advisory boards of several local 4 Day Week campaigns, as well as the advisory board of the Wellbeing Research Centre at University of Oxford.